michaliglinski/php-projects/sql_query_builder/README.md

 SELECT * FROM users_test ORDER BY DESC LIMIT 1
 ```

+## Next Step

+The next step is to implement database support, enabling the execution of the constructed queries on the database.
+This will involve retrieving data from the database, processing it, and ensuring that the query builder works seamlessly with
+the underlying database structure.
+Proper integration with the database will allow the builder to efficiently
+manage data, execute queries, and provide dynamic results.

 ## Contribution

 Please fork the repository, create a feature branch, and submit a pull request.